-If I Were Jack has been developed by a research team at Queen's University Belfast in collaboration with key stakeholders including health and education experts, teacher trainers, teachers, parents and young people from across the UK and is informed by the best evidence on what works for RSHP.
-Adapted versions of the resource tailored for use in Scotland, England and Wales were developed in consultation with researchers from University of Glasgow, London School of Hygiene and Tropical Medicine, University College London, Cardiff University, Public Health Wales, Education Scotland, NHS Scotland and the Scottish Government, as well as teachers, parents and young people.
+If I Were Jack has been developed by a research team at Queen's University Belfast in collaboration with key stakeholders including health and education experts, teacher trainers, teachers, parents and young people from across the UK and is informed by the best evidence on what works for SRE.
+Adapted versions of the resource tailored for use in Wales, England and Scotland were developed in consultation with researchers from Cardiff University, London School of Hygiene and Tropical Medicine, University College London, University of Glasgow, sex and relationships experts from Public Health Wales, The Teenage Pregnancy Exchange England, Education Scotland, NHS Scotland and the Scottish Government, as well as teachers, parents and young people.